We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-This product is NSF Certified for Sport, which means that it has undergone testing for contaminants and banned substances and that the manufacturers meet cGMP standards.
+This product is National Sanitation Foundation (NSF) Certified for Sport, which means that it has undergone testing for contaminants and banned substances and that the manufacturers meet CGMP standards.

 This liquid vitamin D product contains 100 IU (2.5 mcg) of vitamin D3 per drop.
 Six drops would provide an adult with the recommended daily amount of vitamin D.

-According to the manufacturers, this supplement is also suitable for children at safe dosages.
+According to the manufacturers, in safe amounts, this supplement is also suitable for children.

-This brand has certifications from Underwriters Laboratories (UL), who run the UL National Brand Certification Program.
+This brand has certifications from Underwriters Laboratories (UL), which runs the UL National Brand Certification Program.
 This means that the company’s manufacturing, packaging, and warehousing practices are safe.

 The Designs for Health website says that this supplement is highly concentrated and bioavailable, meaning that it is easy for the body to absorb.
-It contains 2,000 IU (50 mcg) of vitamin D in each drop, which quickly disperses in liquid.
+It contains 2,000 IU (50 mcg) of vitamin D in each drop, and the drops quickly disperse in liquid.

 A person can add this product to drinks or put it on their tongue.
-However, because this product is high strength, it is important not to take too much.
-A doctor can advise on the right dosage.
+However, because it is high strength, it is important not to take too much.
+A doctor can advise on the right amount to take.

 - weight loss